pixelchai/VTPX/Releases/v0.1.0 Beta - The Core Update/info.md

-# v0.1 Unstable - The Core Update
+# v0.1 Beta - The Core Update
 ### This is the first ever version of VTPX!
 ---
 ##### lines of code: 247